theRealAph/ScopeLocals/README.md

 # Scope Locals

+## Motivation

+So you want to invoke a method `X`in a library which later calls back into your code.
+In your callback you need some context, perhaps a transaction ID or some `File` instances.
+However, `X` provides no way to pass a reference through their code into your callback.
+What are you to do?
+Unfortunately, you don't have much choice other than to store the context into what is, in effect, a global variable.
+A `ThreadLocal` instance is a slight improvement on a global variable, in that you can have multiple instances in a program, one per thread.
+However, this kind of usage is still not re-entrant, so if `X` calls back into your method you'll be in trouble.
+And if the callback happens on a different thread, this approach breaks down altogether.

+The core idea of scope locals is to support something like a "special variable" in Common Lisp.
+This is a dynamically-scoped variable, which acquires a value on entry to a lexical scope; when that scope terminates, the previous value (or none) is restored.
+We also support inheritance for scope locals, so that parallel constructs can set a value in the parent before threads start.

+One useful way to think of scope locals is as invisible, effectively final, parameters that are passed to every method.
+These parameters will be accessible within the "dynamic scope" of a scope local's binding operation (i.e. the set of methods invoked within the binding scope, and any methods invoked transitively by them.)
+They are guaranteed to be re-entrant.

-## Rationale
+## Dynamically-scoped values

-The need for scope locals arose originally from Project Loom.
+The need for scope locals arose from Project Loom.
 Loom enables a new style of Java programming, where threads are not a scarce resource to be carefully managed by thread pools but are much more abundant, limited only by memory.
 To allow us to create large numbers of threads &mdash; potentially millions &mdash; we'll need to make all of the per-thread structures scale well.

 Thread-local variables, and in particular inheritable thread locals, are a pain point in the design of Loom.
-Today, when a new `Thread` instance is created, its parent's set of inheritable thread local variables is cloned.
+Today, when a new `Thread` instance is created, its parent's set of inheritable thread-local variables is cloned.
 This is necessary because a thread's set of thread locals is, by design, mutable, so it cannot be shared.
-For scalability reasons, Loom's lightweight "Virtual Threads" do not support inheritable thread locals.
-However, inheritable thread locals have a useful role in conveying context information from parent thread to child, so we need something else to fill the gap.
+So every child thread ends up carrying a copy of its parents entire set of thread locals, whether the child needs them or not.

-(Note: in current Java it is possible on thread creation to opt out of inheriting thread-local variables, but that doesn't help if you really need them.)
+(Note: in current Java it is possible on thread creation to opt out of inheriting any thread-local variables, but that doesn't help if you really need one of them.)

 Ideally we'd like to have a zero-copy operation when creating threads, so that inheriting context requires only the copying of a pointer from the creating thread (the parent) into the new thread (the child).
 For this to work, the inherited context must be immutable.

-Scope locals give us with an opportunity to provide some other nice-to-have features, in particular:
+Scope locals also provide us with some other nice-to-have features, in
+particular:

 * Strong Typing.
 When a scope local is bound to a value, its type is checked.
 This means that an error message is delivered at the point